MominAhmed123/MominAhmed123.github.io/_projects/Stable Seating.md

 ## Remarks About the Code
 The code is avaiable on github <a href = "https://github.com/MominAhmed123/StableSeating"> here </a>.

 For anyone who wants to look at the code, please don't.
 Practically, it is hard to code a less effecient program than this one.
-In my quest to add a GUI in C, I have thrown away all effeciency and it is a joke to say that this is truly $O(n^2)$.
+In my quest to add a GUI in C, I have thrown away all effeciency out of the window - even though, ironically, effeciency is what motivated to work on this.

 I worked on this problem as an "End Semester Project" to an intro to CS class.
 The classroom was arranged in $4$ seats in each row and there was "free seating" i.e. you can sit where ever you want.
 So naturally, it begs the question - "What is the best possible seating".